Leoz168/Game-2048/README.md

 - Multiple themes and color schemes

 ## Contact Info
-- address: 330 Phillip St. Waterloo N2L3W9 ON CA
+- address: Icon S2602, 330 Phillip St. Waterloo N2L3W9 ON CA

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.